svn2github/wordpress-vip-plugins/taxonomy-list-widget/readme.txt

 == Changelog ==

+= 1.2 =
+* Update for WordPress 4.2 to handle term splitting in the plugin's include/exclude functionality.
+Details at https://make.wordpress.org/core/2015/02/16/taxonomy-term-splitting-in-4-2-a-developer-guide/.

 = 1.1.2 =
 * Correct problem in WordPress 3.3 and higher that resulted in an empty taxonomy dropdown.
 * Remove all uses of PHP short tags.